 - A state can count NPM 13.1 for the women/maternal health population domain

 - A state can count NPM 13.2 for the child health or adolescent health population domain

 States may choose to retire up to 3 NPMs (out of the 8 NPMs they selected in 2015), but if it does so, states should provide reasons in its 2018 application for retiring each measure.

-Thirty-one states and jurisdictions selected the National Performance Measure (NPM) on oral health, NPM 13:
+Thirty-two states and jurisdictions selected the National Performance Measure (NPM) on oral health, NPM 13:

 Alabama, Alaska, American Samoa, Connecticut, Delaware, District of Columbia, Federated States of Micronesia, Georgia, Hawaii, Idaho, Illinois, Iowa, Kentucky, Marshall Islands, Maryland, Massachusetts, Michigan, Montana, New Jersey, New Mexico, New York, North Dakota, Northern Mariana Islands, Oregon, Puerto Rico, Rhode Island, South Dakota, Utah, Vermont, Virgin Islands, Virginia, and West Virginia.